Automations

 Your Default Journey

-1. Click the General Journey to open it
+1. Open the General Journey

 2. Review the steps — make sure the email templates have the content you want